mmbman/Katagiri/1979-06-13-Fukanzazengi-Talk-5.md

 *[Tape change.]*

-... regulation of the mind means, no design of having any reward.
+... regulation of the mind means no design of having any reward.
 Becoming [something], or whatever I want to do or I don’t want to do.
 Or “this is good,” or “this is bad” – any kind of thought that comes up.
 We don’t say, “this is good,” “this is bad.”

 **Same person**: What would you say, “This is there”?
 “This is nothing”?

 **Katagiri**: Just [this].
-Immediately you can say, “Oh!” – that’s all.
+Immediately you can see, “Oh!” – that’s all.
 But when you say “Oh,” there is a thought.
-It is already the life after something happens.
+It is already the life *after* something happens.

-**Same person**: That's a thought...
+**Same person**: That's [a thought]...

 **Katagiri**: Not a real thought.
-Real thought [is] something immediate.
+Real thought disappears, immediately.

 **Same person**: But real judgement is there.

 **Katagiri**: Right, right.
 But that judgement comes from right after.

-**Same person**: But this is real too, isn't it?
+**Same person**: But it’s real too, isn't it?

 **Katagiri**: Well yes, the real one is no judgement.
 If you’re real judgement, there is no judgement.
 Because, judgement is what?
 Just like a pain.
 Just like when your body, and your consciousness, your nose, your eyes, all circumstances are completely unified – at that time you have a judgement.
 But if you say “that judgement”: that is already sort of the sound of the raindrops.
 “I hear that.”